Technology and Science in the Classroom Are Keys To New Jersey and America's Future

 The investment in our schools, colleges and universities and the advancement of these skills are sustaining our state’s economy – making it the center for the research and development of better technology and revolutionary pharmaceutical medicine, innovative medical devices, manufacturing, computing, construction and telecommunications.

 The work at Princeton, Rutgers and New Jersey Institute of Technology, Stevens Institute of Technology, Montclair State University, William Paterson, Caldwell College, Farleigh Dickinson, St. Elizabeth’s, Bloomfield, Drew, the County College of Morris and other community colleges in Essex, Sussex and Passaic counties and other schools in New Jersey are just a few of the examples that symbolize the optimism and confidence we have in the future advancement of technology, contributions of science and continued growth of our economy.
+Programs I have supported at these excellent institutions include: the Princeton Plasma Physics Lab, County College of Morris' Planetarium, Drew University's Enviornmental Science Initiative, Rutgers' Insitute of Marine and Coastal Sciences and the defense research partnership between the Stevens Institute of Technology and the Picatinny Arsenal.

 Our own Picatinny Arsenal is the Department of Defense’s Joint Center of Excellence for Armaments and Munitions, providing ground-breaking research, products and services to all branches of the U.S. military.
 The Arsenal’s nearly 5,000 team members, including scientists, engineers and technicians, specialize in the research and development providing nearly 90 percent of the Army's lethality on the battlefield.
 As far as the Army, Navy, Marine Corps and our Special Forces are concerned, Picatinny is a “national treasure.”